geraldcroes/traefik/docs/configuration/tracing.md

-# Tracing

 Tracing system allows developers to visualize call flows in there infrastructures.

 We use [OpenTracing](http://opentracing.io).
 It is an open standard designed for distributed tracing.

-Træfik supports two backends: Jaeger and Zipkin.
+Traefik supports two backends: Jaeger and Zipkin.

 ## Jaeger